davaya/jadn2/docs/im-summary.md

 four dialects of JSON / YAML, raw binary, CBOR, and other data formats, as well as with literals using degrees-minutes-seconds format instead of decimal degrees in all formats.
 All of these messages carry the identical value and are equivalent.
-And as above, the motivation for information modeling is not the quantity or merits of different message formats, but to enable message design based on information requirements regardless of format.
+Information modeling is used not for the number of message formats it enables, but for its ability to define easily understood format-agnostic specifications.

 ```
 XML: